MicrosoftDocs/azure-media-services/media-services/latest/amp-captions-tutorial.md

 1. Delete the rest of the language lines unless you want to use them and have uploaded WebVTT file for them.

-## Edit the player in the HTML page

 ## [Static](#tab/static/)

 ### Edit the static source code